Ringgold Auto Detail Guide to Properly Washing Your Car

 After washing every section, give the car a final rinse to remove all soap.
 We recommend using a low-pressure flow or a sheeting rinse to help water slide off the surface.
 Also getting yourself a DI or water purification system to avoid water spotting can make maintenance washes a breeze in the harsh Chattanooga summers.

 To dry the car, use a clean microfiber drying towel or a dedicated car dryer.
 If you have a ceramic coating, consider using a drying aid to enhance slickness and reduce water spots.
+Of note: Using drying aids often leads to your drying towels quickly loosing their ability to absorb water even if you wash them immediately after use.

 Step 5: Clean the Wheels.